Travel can be very dangerous this time of year. It doesn’t matter if you live in the Oregon high desert or the frigid

 In December, Californian James Kim, 35, died in Oregon’s Rogue River Wilderness after leaving his wife and children to get help.
 The family car was stuck in snow on a remote road for several days.

-Here are some things you can do for a car trip – before you leave – to make that road trip safer.
+Here are some things you can do – before you leave on that holiday journey – to make that road trip safer.
+(Check out Traction Magic)